subsquid/substrate-archive-setup/README.md

 The FireSquid release brought about significant performance improvements:

 - FireSquid archives can concurrently source blocks from multiple endpoints.
-The syncronization can be as fast as 2000 blocks per second and is bottelenecked only by the database writes.
+The synchronization can be as fast as 2000 blocks per second and is bottlenecked only by the database writes.
 - FireSquid is around 5x more storage-efficient compared to v5.
 - FireSquid API supports a more efficient batching interface to be used in combination with squid processors.